NeronNymus/Secuserver/README.md

    sudo apt update
    sudo apt install curl
 ```
-Or whatever package manager your distro uses.
+Or whatever package manager your distro use.

 Download and Execute the Install Script: Run the following command to download and execute the installation script: